Urethrostomy – Prevention of a Life-Threatening Condition

 - Sometimes, they will have bleeding from the surgical region in the ten days of recovery.

 - It is essential to keep the pet calm to reduce the bleeding.

 - Access to the litter box should be highly convenient for the pet because they will have the urgency to urinate.
 There should not be any dust or clay in the litter box, so choose the litter box made with old newspaper.

 - The dog will walk more frequently due to the high urgency of urination.

-- It would be great if the patient wore an Elizabethan collar until the time of suture removal.
+- It would be great if the patient wore an Elizabethan collar until suture removal.

-Overall, the risk involved in this surgical procedure for a healthy patient is not high.
+Overall, the urethrostomy complications involved in this surgical urethrostomy procedure for a healthy patient are not high.
 However, there is a risk of renal functioning due to general anesthesia.
-Besides this, other risks include post-operative infection, hemorrhage, wound dehiscence (breakdown).
+Besides this, other hazards include post-operative infection, bleeding, and wound dehiscence (breakdown).
 Unfortunately, scar formation is possible in some felines, and it causes urethra stricture that requires additional surgical treatment.

 What Is Perineal Urethrostomy In Animals?

-Perineal urethrostomy surgery will create an incision in the space present between the scrotum and rectum known as the perineum.
-Also, the animal's penis is excised, and the urethra is opened to pass the stones, urine, and other toxic materials.
+Perineal urethrostomy surgery will create an incision in the space present between the scrotum and rectum, known as the perineum.
+Also, the animal's penis is excised, and the urethra is opened to pass through the stones, urine, and other toxic materials.